 A word from the Rector, Rev. Tom Holme

-The church of St. John the Baptist which will soon have witnessed at least 900 years of Christian life in Penshurst.
+The historic church of St. John the Baptist will soon have witnessed at least 900 years of Christian life in Penshurst.
 I do hope that that the information on this website will help encourage you to visit us in person, whether to join in a service, attend one of the events that we host, or just to appreciate looking around a fine building, full of history, and reflect quietly.
 You will be most warmly welcomed.